fortune1991/fortune1991.github.io/projects/diy.md

 # DIY

-In my spare time, I also enjoy getting sime good use out of my power tool investments :D Here's a couple of homegrown efforts and creations.
+In my spare time, I enjoy getting some good use out of my power tool "investments".
+Here's a couple of homegrown efforts and creations.

 ## Campervan conversion
 <p align="center">